When does a customer become engaged? If they cease to be engaged, did you ever engage them in the first place?

 The model distinctly applies to insurers, whose customers are still looking for a personalized “agent experience” in spite of digital transformation.
 Technology empowers them and frees them to navigate your business process on their own time, maybe without even speaking directly to a representative.
 Yet, they still want to feel as though they are receiving your full attention.

 There are three stages to achieving that balance.

 1) Before the Sale

 First contact is everything.
 Potential customers are evaluating your communications based on relevancy, promptness, your product, other products, and how you respond to their questions/concerns.
 At this stage, engagement simply means capturing their attention, presenting your brand in a way that promotes trust, and making them want to commence the relationship.
 Contact them by their preferred means of correspondence, with omni-channel communications.

 2) During the Sale

 Digital transformation means faster, more accessible information.
 Insurance quotes are a valuable exchange, but they are generally a touchpoint at which the customer either ends their research or continues to work with you.
-Insurers that are serious about developing customer relationships in the digital age provide quotes in a timely fashion, and with the hope of future upsell/cross-sell opportunities, continue to offer a wide range of support channels.
+Insurers that are serious about developing customer relationships in the digital age provide quotes, and other communications efficiently, with the hope of future upsell/cross-sell opportunities, continue to offer a wide range of support channels.